dirigeants/klasa/guides/Getting Started/GettingStarted.md

 Time to take the plunge!
 Klasa is on NPM and can be easily installed.

-> I assume you know how to open a command prompt in a folder where you want to install this.
-Please don't prove me wrong.
+<info>I assume you know how to open a command prompt in a folder where you want to install this.
+Please don't prove me wrong.</info>

 ```sh
 npm install --save klasa